bubdm/SniffCore.Networking/README.md

 SniffCore.Networking
 ===

-SniffCore.Networking provides methods and objects for a more easy networking communication.
+SniffCore.Networking provides methods and objects for a more easy network communication.

 ## How To
 * [Documentation](http://wiki.sniffcore.com)